Partitioned tables and indexes

 The primary reason for placing your partitions on multiple filegroups is to make sure that you can independently perform backup and restore operations on partitions.
 This is because you can perform backups on individual filegroups.
 When using tiered storage, using multiple filegroups lets you assign specific partitions to specific storage tiers, for example to place older and less frequently accessed partitions on slower and less expensive storage.
 All other partitioning benefits apply regardless of the number of filegroups used or partition placement on specific filegroups.

 Managing files and filegroups for partitioned tables may add significant complexity to administrative tasks over time.
-If your backup and restore procedures do not benefit from the use of multiple filegroups, a single filegroup for all partitions is recommended.
+If your backup and restore procedures don't benefit from the use of multiple filegroups, a single filegroup for all partitions is recommended.
 The same Rules for designing files and filegroups apply to partitioned objects as apply to non-partitioned objects.

 Partitioning is fully supported in Azure SQL Database.
 Because only the